SuperFromND/iguana/README.md

 - [ ] Bulk processing of entire `chars` folders

 ## Building
-Iguana requires at least Go version 1.13 to compile, due to [the INI library](https://github.com/go-ini/ini) requiring it.
-Aside from that, you shouldn't have too much trouble building as it's otherwise standard Go.
+Iguana requires at least Go version 1.16 to compile.
+Aside from that, you shouldn't have too much trouble building!
 ```
 $ git clone https://github.com/SuperFromND/iguana.git
 $ cd iguana